silentlogicc/silentlogicc/README.md

 ### current project

 I keep all my small steps, scripts and notes in my **homelab** repository.
-It is not perfect — this repo is about learning, not pretending.
+It is not perfect but this repo is about learning, not pretending.